The 14 Best Aero Helmets for Road Cycling (Save Precious Watts) [2023]

 MIPS stands for Multi-directional Impact Protection System.
 This system was developed and researched for more than 20 years.
 It reduces the forces that arise during an impact and are then transmitted to the brain.

 These rotational forces can cause brain damage.
-Helmets with MIPS (or MIPS alternatives like POC’s SPIN) reduce the risk of brain injuries.
+Helmets with MIPS reduce the risk of brain injuries.

 How does MIPS work?